chitrarasu1996/signUpFom-frontEnd/README.md

 Sure, here's a basic README file that you can use for your project:

-Project Name : signup form;
+Project Name : signup form:
-Overview ;
+Overview :
 This project is a simple signup form for delivery agents.
 It allows users to input their details and submit them for registration.

 Features :